Grade 8 → Geometry → Constructions ↓

 - Draw a line segment

-of length 5 cm using a ruler. - Set the width of the compass to 5 cm and draw an arc above the line
+ABof length 5 cm using a ruler. - Set the width of the compass to 5 cm and draw an arc above the line

-in it. - With the same compass width, draw a second arc placing the compass at point
+AB, with the compass pointAin it. - With the same compass width, draw a second arc placing the compass at point

-. - Draw a line segment
+Bwhich will intersect the first arc atC. - Draw a line segment

-. - Use the compass again to find point
+ACandBC. - Use the compass again to find point

-. - Draw lines
+Dby intersecting the arcs fromAandC. - Draw lines

-The figure constructed is a square ABCD
+The figure constructed is a square ABCD.

 Constructing a rectangle